 Regardless of whether eggs are the star of the meal or a bit-player, they’re usually easy to replace.
 Scrambled tofu is an outrageously good alternative to scrambled eggs.
 There are likewise great super-eggy omelet recipes made entirely from vegan ingredients.
 To equip yourself with the ultimate arsenal for bypassing eggs, you can turn to cookbooks like Vegan Brunch or Whole Grain Vegan Baking.
 Most general-purpose vegan cookbooks are loaded with egg-free recipes for cookies, brownies, cakes, pancakes, and muffins.

 You can even go egg-free while using recipes that call for eggs.
 Just swap in vegan products like Egg Replacer or Beyond Eggs.
-In some cases, when eggs are used for moistness, simple ingredients like applesauce or mashed bananas can replace eggs while providing additional flavor.
+In some cases, when eggs are used for moistness, simple ingredients like applesauce, mashed bananas, chia seeds, or flax seeds can replace eggs while providing additional flavor.

 If you’re looking to capture the flavor of egg yolks for recipes like quiche, French toast, or custard, there’s an easy solution: a vegan product called The Vegg imparts a flavor indistinguishable from egg yolk—without all the fat, cholesterol, and animal cruelty.